ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

 # Power BI Projects

 ## Data Professional Survey Data (Power Query, DAX, and visualisation)
-    Set up and cleaned data with power query
+    Set up data with power query
+        Delimiters to split columns to simplifiy unique entries into Other Found average salary in a range
+            Split columns by non-digit/digit (checked data types); used Custom columns to find the average between min and max of the range
-        Ensured consistent data types
+        Checked data types
-        Split and created new columns for easier visualisation Created new measures
+    Created new measures
     Created a interactive dashboard to breakdown survey takers Mutliple visuals
         Drill down available for added context

 ## HR Data Staff Breakdown (power query, creating metrics, visualisation, and advanced DAX)
-    Set up data and cleaned data with Power Query Created new measures using count, average, etc with Power Pivot) Adding new columns (age groups, first letters) Created relationships in model view between salary and education qualification
+    Set up data with Power Query (Checked data types) Created new measures using count, average, etc with Power Pivot) Adding new columns (age groups, first letters) Created relationships in model view between salary and education qualification